bbatsov/batsov.com/_posts/2021-12-23-new-laptop-lenovo-yoga-slim-7.md

 are looking for alternatives of Apple's walled garden (or running Linux on the bare metal).
-Yeah, it'd be even better if we had good options for native Linux, but I've pretty much lost all hope on that front and at this point I don't really care.
-In many ways Windows + WSL is exactly the type of Linux desktop experience that I always dreamed of.
+Yeah, it'd be even better if we had good options for native Linux, but I've pretty much lost all hope on that front and at this point I don't really care.[^2] In many ways Windows + WSL is exactly the type of Linux desktop experience that I always dreamed of.
 I no longer have to worry about driver and hardware compatibility, and I have access to all the Linux tools that I need.
 The level of integration between Windows 11 and WSL is insane!